 Smith family plot.
 No stone for Andrew’s father, but a large one (right, cut off) for his step-mother.
-Andrew and other half-siblings buried on this plot.
+Andrew and other half-siblings are buried in this plot.

 4. The Fickles and Browns might be further related

-At the age of 42, Jane (Fickle) Gordon should have witnessed the marriage of her second eldest daughter Martha Gordon to Samuel Brown in October 1846 in Hocking County, Ohio.
+At the age of 42, Jane (Fickle) Gordon should have witnessed her second eldest daughter Martha Gordon's marriage to Samuel Brown in October 1846 in Hocking County, Ohio.
 Martha was 19 years of age and Samuel 25.
 A research mystery involves whether her daughter’s husband Samuel and her sister Mary Ann Fickle’s husband, William Brown, are related.

 Records showed that both Samuel and William Brown from Baltimore, Maryland.
 William was born in 1815 and Samuel in 1821.
 They both married related women (aunt/niece, but ‘cousins’ by age- Martha 19 and Mary Ann 22) from the same county.
 The relationship of the Brown men is currently unresolved, though plausible.

-So, if you can decipher the paragraph, which is understood better in the overall context of Jane Fickle’s essay, you can see where I’m thinking I found a brother for my Samuel Brown (who is a brick wall for me!)
+So, if you can decipher the paragraph, which is understood better in Jane Fickle’s essay's overall context, you can see where I’m thinking I found a brother for my Samuel Brown (who is a brick wall for me!)

 5. Thomas Clabaugh has some explaining to do

 Thomas Clabaugh’s wife Polly (Nash) Clabaugh seemed to die in the 1840s, but the death date is in dispute.
-The gravestone in Dovel Memorial Cemetery in Pickerington, Ohio is badly faded.
+The gravestone in Dovel Memorial Cemetery in Pickerington, Ohio, is badly faded.
 One attempt at reading the stone places Polly’s death on 5 April 1848.
-This date is plausible but conflicts with the marriage of Thomas to his second wife Abigail Bonnell on 13 February 1848.
+This date is plausible but conflicts with Thomas's marriage to his second wife, Abigail Bonnell, on 13 February 1848.
 With Polly’s last known child’s birth in September 1846 and the difficulty reading the faded stone, it’s quite likely Polly died in April 1847 when her youngest daughter was 7 months old.